-Web, is smarter and can understand what you want.
+Web 3.0 is knocking at the door!
+Web 3.0, also known as semantic Web, is smarter and can understand what you want.
 The searcher no longer needs to wade through a plethora of information or filter out search results but gets the target information straight by working on a combination of information based on his requirement as he understands and preferences he wants i.e. one needs to be less specific and more natural with his queries.
 This technology should aid the users obtain answers faster and accurately.